Joshtomith/Joshtomith.github.io/project1.md

 #### Right Triangle Program does the following:
 1) Demonstrates classes and use of instancing when working with objects
 2) Does both surface area calculation and hypotenous calculations of a given triangle
+3) Then creates a second triangle using the same methods, but shows the different outputs
-3) Prints all results to the terminal after execution, no input is needed
+4) Prints all results to the terminal after execution, no input is needed

 #### Perl Bowling Program does the following:
 1) Reads input from a list of scores from a scores.txt file and converts the key-value pairs into a hash